-With courses springing up all across the country, they often centre on the ethos of co-production to create services for people with lived experience to develop skills, understand mental health, identify goals and support access to other opportunities.
+With courses springing up all across the country, they often centre on the ethos of co-production to create services for people with lived experience.
+They help people develop skills, understand mental health, identify goals and access other opportunities.

 Szara Froud, a mental health professional who works for Norfolk and Suffolk NHS Foundation Trust, worked with freelance artist Anastacia Tohill to develop an art-led Recovery College course in the region.